joseaccruz/fishtracker/README.md

 - `-d`: Works as the _delay option_ of the `ftget.py` script.
 - `-j`: Jumps to the specified frame.

-For example if you want to check the data on the `mysample` project starting from frame 500 with a delay of 250 ms between frames just type:
+For example if you want to check the data on the `myproject` project starting from frame 500 with a delay of 250 ms between frames just type:

 ~~~
-$ python ftview.py -d 250 -j 500 mysample
+$ python ftview.py -d 250 -j 500 sample/myproject
 ~~~